 Prescription drug coverage is a major concern for Medicare beneficiaries.
 As the costs of drugs and everything else continues increasing, many seek relief.
 We can help.
 We can review your prescriptions with you and the Part D coverage options in your area.
-Then our licensed agent will provide a comparison and help Medicare recipients enroll in the plan of their choosing.
+Then our licensed insurance agent will provide a comparison and help Medicare recipients enroll in the plan of their choosing.

 Help is one call away.
 If now isn’t a good time to talk, fill out our online request form, and we can have one of our experts reach out to you.